bilalesi/fav-book/apps/twitor/docs/AI_SUMMARIZATION_INTEGRATION.md

 The implementation follows the requirement that **crawling continues even when summarization fails**:

-1. **Network Errors**: If the HTTP request to Restate fails, the error is logged and the status is set to `failed`, but processing continues
+1. **Network Errors**: If the HTTP request to the API fails, the error is logged and the status is set to `failed`, but processing continues
-2. **API Errors**: If Restate returns an error response, it's logged and processing continues
+2. **API Errors**: If the API returns an error response, it's logged and processing continues
 3. **Unexpected Errors**: Any unexpected errors are caught, logged, and processing continues

 The crawl will never fail due to summarization errors.